adrianmess/todays_catch/README.md

 #### By [Adrian Messado](https://github.com/adrianmess)
 ## Description
-I created this real-time app by following a react course create by Wes Bos.
 The apps purpose is to be used as a sea food market where the price and quantity of available fish are variable and can change at moment's notice.
 The app contains a menu, an order form, and an inventory management area where authorized users can immediately update product details.